dotnet-presentations/aspnetcore-for-beginners/Tutorial/2-Add a model/Addamodel-VSMac.md

 1. Add a folder named **Data**.

-1. Create a new class named `RazorPagesMovieContext.cs` in the Models folder.
+1. Create a new class named `RazorPagesMovieContext.cs` in the `Data` folder.

 The database context, or `DbContext`, is a class provided by Entity Framework to facilitate database interactions.
 Add the following code: